 - Students who are not active in Honors may not enroll in honors courses or sections including Honors independent studies, Honors contracts, Honors sections of general education, and any other Honors courses.
 The exceptions to this policy are English 109H and certain lower-level math courses.
 Ability to take these courses is based on placement scores rather than Honors College enrollment.

-- Students who have withdrawn from the Honors College may rejoin at a later time via the Self Nomination process.
+- Students who have withdrawn from the Honors College may rejoin at a later time via the Current Wildcat application process.
 Honors courses completed during the initial honors enrollment may not count toward the honors graduation requirement.